esilver0/CATT/sslstrip-experiment.md

 screen -r
 ```

-If the SSH connection is lost, run
+To reattach to a screen after an SSH connection is lost, run

 ```
 screen -Dr